Java programmer expert

 Step 1: Go to the official NetBeans website and click on the Download button on the home page.

-Step 2: Downloading NetBeans is easy because it will automatically offer the latest version of the program as well as the nearest site to download from.
-Choose the version for Windows or another operating system and click on it.
+Step 2: Downloading NetBeans is easy as it will automatically offer the latest version of the program and the nearest download location.
+Select the version for Windows or another operating system and click on it.

-Step 3: On the next screen, confirm your selection by clicking on any of the links and start downloading.
+Step 3: On the next screen, confirm your selection by clicking one of the links to start the download.

 Step 4: When the download is complete, double-click on the installation file to launch the installation wizard.

-Step 5: The first screen is the introduction screen and after clicking on the Customize button you can choose which components you want to install.
-Usually all components are selected by default, but you can deselect any components you don’t need.
+Step 5: The first screen is the welcome screen and after clicking on the Customize button you can choose which components you want to install.
+Usually all components are selected by default, but you can deselect any you don’t need.

-Tip: We recommend choosing the first three for Java development.
-If you plan to develop web applications, choose HTML5/JavaScript as well.
-If you don’t yet know what language you will develop in, select all of them.
+Tip: We recommend that you select the first three for Java development.
+If you plan to develop web applications, select HTML5/JavaScript as well.
+If you don’t know which language you will be developing in, select all.

-Once you have selected your components, click the Next button to continue to the next screen.
+Once you have selected your components, click Next to proceed to the next screen.

-Step 6: On the next screen, you must agree to the licensing terms in order to click Next.
+Step 6: On the next screen, you will need to accept the licence terms before clicking Next.

-Step 8: Here’s the last screen before the actual installation, where you have the option to agree to the updates.
-Click the Install button to start the installation.
+Step 8: Here’s the last screen before the actual installation, where you have the option to accept the updates.
+Click Install to start the installation.

 Step 9: Click Finish to complete the installation process.